-We continued our investment in a new customer satisfaction process to ensure our award-winning service and customer-centric approach builds customer loyalty and trust.
+We continued our investment in the customer satisfaction process begun in 2011 to ensure our award-winning service and customer-centric approach builds customer loyalty and trust.

-We further developed our new customer satisfaction process and saw positive results, both in the feedback from our customers and in the internal measures we use to assess the quality of what we are delivering to the marketplace.
+We further developed our customer satisfaction process and saw positive results, both in the feedback from our customers and in the internal measures we use to assess the quality of what we are delivering to the marketplace.